rgwch/ioBroker.mystrom-wifi-bulb/README.md

 ![](doc/bulb_4.jpg)

 Insert the IP Address of the bulb on the left side.
-Since the bulb need a callback to notify about changes, the IP Address of the ioBroker instance with this adapter must be inserted on the right.
-The port number is at will, only it must not be used by another service.
-Here we chose 9004.
-(If the ioBroker instance runs inside docker, make sure that the port is propagated to the outside, as in the example [above](#prerequisites))
+Since the bulb need a callback to notify about changes, you need also to indicate the address of the ioBroker server and the port you've set when configuring the "Simple RESTful" Adapter.
+By default, that's 8087.
+The symbolic network name of the ioBroker Server, e.g. `http://homecontrol.local:8087` will probably not work, so better find out the IP address, e.g. in the router's network list (And while you're there, you'll probably want to instruct the DHCP server to always give the same address to the Dingz and to the ioBroker server.)

 After clicking save and close, the instance should appear and turn "green" after a short while.